thomasp85/ggforce/README.md

-visualization in order to investigate the data at hand, and less at providing utilities for composing custom plots a la [D3.js](https://d3js.org). `ggforce` is mainly an attempt to address these “shortcoming” (design choices might be a better description).
+visualization in order to investigate the data at hand, and less at providing utilities for composing custom plots a la [D3.js](https://d3js.org). `ggforce` is mainly an attempt to address these “shortcomings” (design choices might be a better description).
 The goal is to provide a repository of geoms, stats, etc. that are as well documented and implemented as the official ones found in `ggplot2`.